 - Damaged parts

-How to Choose a Bandsaw – The Beginner’s Guide
+How to Choose the Right Bandsaw – The Beginner’s Guide

-Here are some important things you should consider when choosing the best bandsaw for resawing.
+Here are 8 important things you should consider when choosing the best bandsaw for resawing.

 1. Motor Power